vinaysangawar/film-hunt/README.md

 As I have never used Typescript before, I thought this project presented the perfect opportunity to learn Typescript, along with React Hooks (as seen in the search_bar component to keep internal state).
 After using it for such a short time, I immediately saw the benefits in autocompletion, enhanced overall quality, and improved understandability in what to expect from method calls!

+Areas of Improvement:
+There are a few things that I would like to add just as a loader for API calls and some better error handling on the server side.
+I would also like to increase code coverage time permitting, but an example of how one could unit test these components can be found in the "header" and "movie_detail_modal" components.

 ![Screenshot](https://i.imgur.com/UuzjdYT.jpg)

 ## Getting Started

+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 To run this app locally: